Alfredo E. Pascual: As U.P. president

 To internationalize U.P., Pascual initiated in 2014 the shift of the U.P. academic calendar to an August start in order to synchronize it with its partner universities in ASEAN and in other parts of the world.
 He launched the programs for student exchange (MOVE U.P.), and for research collaboration by faculty and postgraduate students (COOPERATE).
 More funds were made available for international travel grants for paper presentation, and for bringing to U.P. eminent world leaders under the World Expert Lecture Series.
 He introduced international quality assurance of degree programs to benchmark U.P. against the best in the region.

 To strengthen public service, he created the U.P.
 Padayon Public Service Office which organized disaster relief operations and provided training in disaster management, among others.
 He pursued arrangements for U.P. to provide technical assistance and policy studies support to government departments and offices, local government units, and other public universities. launched the U.P.
 Television on the Internet (TVUP) to fill the vacuum of reliable and university-based TV programs in the country.
 The university also entered into an agreement with the ABS-CBN Broadcasting Network, known as the "Fact-Check" project for faculty members to appear regularly in forums related to the 2013 Philippine general election.

 Pascual created over 800 One-U.P.
-Professorial Chairs and Faculty Grants in 2015.
-That was the first time ever in U.P. for such a big number was made available in one go – overcoming the very limited supply of donated professorial chairs.
-These are annual grants awarded for three years, renewable based on performance.
-The objective is to recognize more deserving faculty members for excellence in research, teaching, and public service.
+Professorial Chairs and Faculty Grants in 2015; these are annual grants awarded for three years, renewable based on performance.